escotoj/solid-workout-app/README.md

 ## GET_TODO

-- add floating action button to be in every page once logged in as a component
-- there is an error with the the way data is being saved (saves it as the previous day)
+- there is an error with the the way data is being saved (saves it as the previous day) singleworkoutdata
+- replace all alerts with modals

 - heroku deploy

+## Future Developments

+- Add floating action button to be in every page once logged in as a component